Fra146/LightCDN/README.md

-If you want to support me, use the bitcoin link here
+If you want to support me, please use this bitcoin address <3 `bc1qgrg0afnx7va6em9cuw5u5qgwkg73ax7fnrnddp`

 # LightCDN
 This is LightCDN a lightweight CDN (Content Delivery System) made in Python with Flask and Flask-autoindex.